Huangshan: Artistic and scientific inspirations

 Much of Huangshan's reputation derives from its significance in Chinese arts and literature.
 In addition to inspiring poets such as Li Bai, Huangshan and the scenery therein has been the frequent subject of poetry and artwork, especially Chinese ink painting and, more recently, photography.
-Overall, from the Tang dynasty to the end of the Qing dynasty, more than 20,000 poems were written about Huangshan, and a school of painting named after it.
+Overall, from the Tang dynasty to the end of the Qing dynasty, more than 20,000 poems were written about Huangshan, and a school of painting was named after it.
 The mountains also have appeared in modern works; director James Cameron cited Huangshan as one of his influences in designing the fictional world of his 2009 film Avatar, and Chinese animated series Stitch & Ai, a spin-off of Disney's Lilo & Stitch franchise, is set in the Huangshan mountains.

-The area also has been a location for scientific research because of its diversity of flora and wildlife.
+The area has also been a location for scientific research because of its diversity of flora and wildlife.
 In the early part of the twentieth century, the geology and vegetation of Huangshan were the subjects of multiple studies by both Chinese and foreign scientists.
 The mountain is still a subject of research.
-For example, in the late twentieth century a team of researchers used the area for a field study of Tibetan macaques, a local species of monkey.
+For example, in the late twentieth century, a team of researchers used the area for a field study of Tibetan macaques, a local species of monkey.

 Tourism

 Having at least 140 sections open to visitors, Huangshan is a major tourist destination in China.
 Huangshan City changed its name from Tunxi (屯溪) in 1987 in order to promote Huangshan tourism.
-In 2007 more than 1.5 million tourists visited the mountain.
+In 2007, more than 1.5 million tourists visited the mountain.
 The city is linked by rail and by air to Shanghai, and also is accessible from cities such as Hangzhou, Zhejiang and Wuhu, Anhui.
 Buses connect Huangshan City to the base of the mountain, where visitors can take a cable car or hike to the summit.

-There are more than 50 kilometers of footpaths providing access to scenic areas for visitors and staffers of the facilities.
+There are more than 50 kilometers of footpaths providing access to scenic areas for visitors and staff of the facilities.
 Throughout the area there are hotels and guest houses that accommodate overnight visitors, many of whom hike up the mountains, spend the night at one of the peaks to view the sunrise, and then descend by a different route the next day.
 The area is classified as a AAAAA scenic area by the China National Tourism Administration.

 The hotels, restaurants, and other facilities at the top of the mountain are serviced and kept stocked by porters who carry resources around the mountain on foot, hanging their cargo from long poles balanced over their shoulders or backs.

 Climate

-Huangshan has a humid continental climate (Köppen Climate Classification Dfb).
+Huangshan has a humid continental climate (Köppen Climate Classification Dfb) or a subtropical highland climate (Cfb) depending on the isotherm used.
 Its elevation makes it colder and wetter than the rest of Anhui.